Introduce yourself and tell us about Equilibrium?

 The market lacked a reliable stable coin that was highly transactional and transparent by nature.
 There were some particular decentralized stable coin projects rolled out on Ethereum, but they still had some drawbacks.
 The cost of Ethereum transactions is too high, and the network’s capacity isn’t as impressive as EOS’s.
 We actually saw a market gap for the EOS community and for markets overall, so we decided to fill it by building up the EOSDT stable coin.

 We believe Equilibrium will be a framework that won’t just be pegged to the dollar, but to other assets in the future as well.
-Asset is denominated in dollars with a framework that supports many different applications like finance and gaming.
+An asset is denominated in dollars with a framework that supports many different applications like finance and gaming.

 Beyond that, we’re also developing a market-making solution for the framework that will actually support secondary markets.
 Equilibrium is the market’s first project to actually use REX staking within the EOS platform and give its users the chance to earn a profit on this opportunity.